So, what’s a water heater reset button?

 The ECO itself is yet another part that is susceptible to failure.
 This could be due to wear

-and tear from repeated instances of overheating, or it could just be spontaneous failure.
+and tear from repeated instances of overheating, or it could just be a spontaneous failure.

 your local Lexington Dauenhauer, any hour.